-SETU-The Bridge To Artisans is made up of 2 teams.
+SETU is made up of 2 teams.
 One team is located in Jaipur, India and is in charge of artisan & product development, production, quality control, logistics and most importantly, upholding Fair Trade practices.
 The other team is located in Austin, TX, USA and is in charge of product design, web control, sales and marketing operations.
-Because of our two international teams, SETU-The Bridge To Artisans is proudly classified as a true global company.
+Because of our two international teams, SETU is proudly classified as a true global company.

-This section will help you learn more about the team members who strive towards better Fair Trade sourcing solutions.
+This section will help you learn more about the founders of SETU, who strive towards making this world a just & fairer place…

 “I was brought up in a loving and protective family atmosphere, without ever realizing the hardships of life that a lot of people have to go through,” Rashmi tells the team.

 Rashmi was leading an easy-going and comfortable life when she came in contact with an artisan community, who had expertise in hand weaving fine fabrics with intricate designs & motifs.
 Their art was beautiful, but they could not compete with the power-loom fabric available in the marketplace.
 While they were so good at their art, they still had no prospect of good income.
 The lack of access to a market and the technology-driven competition were taking their toll on the artisans and the art was dying along with their spirits.
 They were forcing their next generation to work as cheap laborers rather than pursue their rich art and culture.
 “That made me realize that there was a lot more in life and that I should try to make a difference, however small it may be,” Rashmi shared.
 She continued: “There had to be a bigger purpose of my being.”

 Rashmi left her job and spent some time with the community, helping them design modern products and identify ways to reach the market.
 This gave the artisans a lot of confidence and hope for their art.
 At the same time, the entire experience helped Rashmi visualize a process which could be used to support various artisans achieve economic sustainability and growth.